Achieve a certificate & prize at annual award event

 The Pre Legal Meeting

-Pre Legal Meetings are run by the ACE Service at The Polesworth School on a regular basis.
+Pre Legal Meetings are run by the WAS at The Polesworth School on a regular basis.
 The Pre Legal Meeting is a fast track prosecution process.
 Parents are invited to discuss the attendance of their child.
 If no legitimate reason for absence can be identified, an attendance target is set.
 If the target is not achieved, a Fixed Penalty Notice (FPN) is issued.
 If the FPN is not paid, the case of failure to ensure regular school attendance will be heard in a Magistrates Court.

 Holidays in Term Time